Emergency Assistance & Cash Advances

 - NOTE: There are additional criteria that are specific to the two short-term loan programs as described below.

 The emergency loan program is intended to assist you with an unexpected, short-term financial emergency.
 The emergency typically is not related to your financial aid award nor the direct costs associated with attending Northwestern University.

 You are entitled to one emergency loan per term with a maximum of $500, depending on your account status with the University.

 Additional eligibility requirements:

-You are eligible to receive a second emergency loan in an academic year (also with a $500 maximum) if all of the following four conditions are met:
+Typically, you are eligible to receive a second emergency loan in a term (also with a $500 maximum) if all of the following four conditions are met:

 - Your first emergency loan has been fully repaid.